Natural Language Processing Applications in Health Care

 We are developing a data pipeline for extracting tumor diagnosis information for breast cancer patients from electronic pathology reports in Health Level Seven International (HL7) format (https://www.hl7.org/about/index.cfm?ref=nav) and PDF formats.
 Although these diagnostic information can be extracted from the cancer registry, it takes up to two years for the registry to be updated by current manual methods.
 This automatic extraction allows us to obtain the detailed cancer diagnostic information within days after the confirmation, enabling us to use most up to date clinical diagnosis outcome for our AI algorithm development and validation projects.

-NLP methods to extract demographics information from EMR
+NLP methods to extract Social Determinants of Health from EMR

 NLP for automated electronic medical record review